KevinTsaiii/SSD-Single-Shot-MultiBox-Detector-for-Single-Class-Detection/README.md

 # SSD-Single-Shot-MultiBox-Detector-for-Single-Class-Detection

 ## Task Description
-The customer has only one type of phone he is interested in detecting.
+There is only one type of phone that is interested in detecting.
 Here is an example of a image with a phone on it:

 ![img](/img/find_phone_example.jpg "Example")